omnivector-solutions/license-manager/lm-cli/README.md

 # About the Project

-The License Manager is a license scheduling middleware that operates as an interface between an HPC cluster and one or more 3rd party license servers.
-The license-manager introduces the concept of "license bookings" which are used to provide an alternate source of truth for what licenses are actually available.
+The ``License Manager CLI`` is an interface to the ``License Manager API``.
+It can be used to create license configurations, view bookings and list the data in the API.

 ## Documentation